Central Oregon and Pacific Railroad: Coos Bay Line

-On 21 September 2007, CORP elected to shut down most of the Coos Bay branch.
+On September 21, 2007, CORP elected to shut down most of the Coos Bay branch.
 The track was closed between Vaughn (west of Noti) and Coquille (south of Coos Bay).
 This action was taken after it was revealed that the nine aging tunnels on the line required repairs that were internally estimated to cost up to $7 million.

-On 23 October 2007, the Port of Coos Bay filed a $15 million lawsuit against CORP, in response to its closing of the Coos Bay Branch.
+On October 23, 2007, the Port of Coos Bay filed a $15 million lawsuit against CORP, in response to its closing of the Coos Bay Branch.
 The suit claims that CORP failed to provide the required 180 days' notice that it would shut down a leased spur to the bay's North Spit.

-On 21 November 2008, the Surface Transportation Board ordered CORP to sell part of the branch to the Port of Coos Bay for $16.6 million.
+On November 21, 2008, the Surface Transportation Board ordered CORP to sell part of the branch to the Port of Coos Bay for $16.6 million.
 The 111 mi segment links Danebo and Cordes.
 The price was much less than RailAmerica, CORP's corporate parent, had desired ($25 million), and much closer to what the port had initially offered ($15 million).
-The Port completed the purchase of the line in 2009 and is currently repairing the tunnels that led to the line's closure.
+The Port completed the purchase of the line in 2009 and by 2010 was repairing the tunnels that led to the line's closure.
 The Port reopened the line in 2011 as Coos Bay Rail Link.